-Coffee has been the go-to morning beverage for hundreds of generations, in spite of the many different morning beverages that have come on the scene in recent years.
+Coffee has been the go-to morning beverage for hundreds of generations, despite the emergence of various alternative morning beverages in recent years.

-Brewed cacao has recently been hailed as an excellent alternative to coffee but is it right for you?
-More importantly, is it better than coffee?
+Brewed cacao has recently been hailed as an excellent alternative to coffee, but is it right for you?
+More importantly, is it better than coffee, and how do they differ?

-Brewed cacao is an excellent choice if you’re sensitive to caffeine as it contains theobromine, a natural stimulant.
+Brewed cacao is an excellent choice if you're sensitive to caffeine, as it contains theobromine, a natural stimulant.
 It has a robust cocoa flavor, is slightly sweet, and has more calories than coffee.
-Coffee is bitter and perfect if you don’t have a sweet tooth or if you need more caffeine.
+Coffee is bitter and perfect if you don't have a sweet tooth or need more caffeine.

 Brewed cacao explained